Smartechpm/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory File 8-firstdelete delete the file betty
-File 9-firstdirdeletion delete the directory my_first_directory in the /tmp directory
+File 9-firstdirdeletion delete the directory my_first_directory in the /tmp directory File 10-back change the working directory to the previous one